Skip to main content

 (3) A provider certified to provide residential and inpatient substance use disorder services, including withdrawal management, by the Ohio department of mental health and addiction services;

-(5) A youth services facility, as defined in section 103.75 of the Revised Code.
+(5) A youth services facility, as defined in section 103.75 of the Revised Code; and

 (B) "SAMHSA" means the United States substance abuse and mental health services administration.

-(D) "Substance use disorder" includes misuse, dependence, and addiction to alcohol and/or legal or illegal drugs, as determined by diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition" or "DSM-5."
+(E) "Substance use disorder" indicates a problematic pattern of substance use leading to clinically significant impairment or distress, as determined by application of the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition-Text Revision" or "DSM-5-TR."

-(F) For purposes of the rules in Chapter 4730-4 of the Administrative Code:
+(G) For purposes of the rules in this chapter:

-(1) "Qualified behavioral healthcare provider" means the following who is practicing within the scope of the professional license:
+(1) "Qualified behavioral healthcare provider" means the following healthcare providers practicing within the scope of the professional license:

-(a) Board certified addictionologist, board certified psychiatrist, or psychiatrist, licensed under Chapter 4731. of the Revised Code;
+(a) Addiction medicine specialist physician or board certified psychiatrist, licensed under Chapter 4731. of the Revised Code;

-(b) Licensed independent chemical dependency counselor-clinical supervisor, licensed independent chemical dependency counselor, licensed chemical dependency counselor III, or licensed chemical dependency counselor II, or licensed chemical dependency counselor assistant licensed under Chapter 4758. of the Revised Code;
+(c) Licensed independent chemical dependency counselor-clinical supervisor, licensed independent chemical dependency counselor, licensed chemical dependency counselor III, licensed chemical dependency counselor II, or licensed chemical dependency counselor assistant licensed under Chapter 4758. of the Revised Code;

-(e) Advanced practice registered nurse, licensed as a nurse practitioner under Chapter 4723. of the Revised Code, who holds certification as a psychiatric mental health nurse practitioner issued by the American nurses credentialing center;
+(f) Advanced practice registered nurse, licensed as a nurse practitioner under Chapter 4723. of the Revised Code, who holds certification as a psychiatric mental health nurse practitioner issued by the American nurses credentialing center; and

 (g) Advanced practice registered nurse, licensed under Chapter 4723. of the Revised Code, who holds subspecialty certification as a certified addiction registered nurse-advanced practice issued by the addictions nursing certification board.

-(2) Nothing in this paragraph shall be construed to prohibit a physician assistant licensed under Chapter 4730. of the Revised Code who practices under a supervision agreement with a board certified addiction psychiatrist, board certified addictionologist, or psychiatrist who is licensed as a physician under Chapter 4731. of the Revised Code, from providing services within the normal course of practice and expertise of the supervising physician, including addiction services, other mental health services, and physician delegated prescriptive services in cmpliance with Ohio and federal laws and rules.
+(2) Nothing in this paragraph shall be construed to prohibit a physician assistant licensed under Chapter 4730. of the Revised Code who practices under a supervision agreement with a board certified addiction psychiatrist, board certified addiction medicine specialist, or psychiatrist who is licensed as a physician under Chapter 4731. of the Revised Code, from providing services within the normal course of practice and expertise of the supervising physician, including addiction services, other mental health services, and physician delegated prescriptive services in compliance with Ohio and federal laws and rules.

-(G) "Community addiction services provider," has the same meaning as in section 5119.01 of the Revised Code.
+(H) "Community addiction services provider" has the same meaning as in section 5119.01 of the Revised Code.

-(K) "Withdrawal management" or "detoxification" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
-Detoxification denotes a clearing of toxins from the body of the patient who is acutely intoxicated and/or dependent on a substance of abuse.
-Withdrawal management seeks to minimize the physical harm caused by the intoxication and withdrawal of a substance of abuse.
-Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such a syndrome would develop without the provision of detoxification services.
-Withdrawal management alone does not constitute substance abuse treatment or rehabilitation.
+(M) "Withdrawal management" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
+Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such a syndrome would develop without the provision of medical withdrawal management services.
+Withdrawal management alone does not constitute completed substance use disorder treatment or rehabilitation.

-(L) "Ambulatory detoxification" means withdrawal management delivered in a medical office, public sector clinic, or urgent care facility by trained practitioners authorized to prescribe outpatient supplies of drugs approved by the United States food and drug administration for the treatment of addiction, prevention of relapse of drug addiction, or both.
-Ambulatory detoxification is the provision of medically supervised evaluation, withdrawal management, and referral services without extended onsite monitoring.
-For purpose of rule 4730-4-02 of the Administrative Code, ambulatory detoxification does not include withdrawal management that occurs in the following settings:
+(N) "Ambulatory withdrawal management" means withdrawal management delivered in a medical office, public sector clinic, or urgent care facility by trained practitioners authorized to prescribe outpatient supplies of drugs approved by the United States food and drug administration for the treatment of substance use disorder.
+Ambulatory withdrawal management is the provision of medically supervised evaluation, treatment, and referral services without extended onsite monitoring.
+For purpose of rule 4730-4-02 of the Administrative Code, ambulatory withdrawal management does not include withdrawal management that occurs in the following settings:

 (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code;